Ready to grind your own grains for the freshest homemade bread?

 What grains to buy?

-I buy spelt berries or einkorn berries for grinding, those two are my favorites because I like to get away from basic wheat whenever I can.
-Read more about using alternative grains.
+I buy spelt here or einkorn here for grinding, those two are my favorites because I like to get away from basic wheat whenever I can and use more ancient grains.
+Einkorn is the FIRST wheat and I believe spelt is the SECOND.
+I love knowing these are probably what Jesus ate. 🙂

 - Adjusts from course to pastry fine flour with a turn of the dial.